NIDA, NIMH, and NINDS Research Opportunities for New and "At-Risk" Investigators to Promote Workforce Diversity (R01 Clinical Trial Optional)

 No, you must have no substantial NIH research grant funding in the following fiscal year.
 You may apply next year, if your R01 is not renewed and you receive no other substantial research funding.

-- Can I submit to this FOA while other R01 applications are pending?
-Can I submit other R01 applications while an application to this FOA is pending?
+- Can I submit to this funding opportunity while other R01 applications are pending?
+Can I submit other R01 applications while an application to this funding opportunity is pending?